Tips for a Las Vegas Corporate Event Photographer

 - Group Shots:

 I think group shots are actually the trickiest to work if the group is a large one and the lighting is low.
 For group shots, lighting goes a long way in determining whether the photos turn out great or not.
-For indoors group photos, there is the problem of uneven distribution of light.
+For indoor group photos, there is the problem of uneven distribution of light.
 My favorite approach is to bounce light off a white ceiling and keep the group as tight as possible.

 However, I prefer to take the group outside for a more light-friendly photo.
 Natural light outdoors tends to be evenly distributed.
 The only worry here is the arrangement of the group and having to trigger a genuine smile from them.